martinGithub/dance_moves/README.md

 * install python from https://www.python.org/ftp/python/2.7.10/python-2.7.10.amd64.msi.
 * download the zip file of the project [here] (https://github.com/martinGithub/lindy_hop_moves/archive/master.zip) an decompress it
-* double click on *setup.py*, this will install automatically the dependencies (*youtube-dl* and $libav$).
+* double click on *setup.py*, this will install automatically the dependencies (*youtube-dl* and *libav*).

 ### Mac OS installation

 * install python from https://www.python.org/ftp/python/2.7.10/python-2.7.10-macosx10.6.pkg (note that recent version of Mac OS X should comes with Python 2.7 out of the box)
 * download the zip file of the project [here] (https://github.com/martinGithub/lindy_hop_moves/archive/master.zip) an decompress it
-* in the terminal, move in the decompressed folder using the $cd$ command and type *sudo python setup.py*, this will install automatically the dependencies (*youtube-dl* and $ffmpeg$)
+* in the terminal, move in the decompressed folder using the $cd$ command and type *sudo python setup.py*, this will install automatically the dependencies (*youtube-dl* and *ffmpeg*)

 ### Linux (Ubuntu) installation